 Wednesday Evening Bible Study Class

-Most Wednesdays 6:30-7:30 PM, beginning on October 15.
+Most Wednesdays 6:30-7:30 PM,

 Saint Joseph's Hall

-This year we will be reading
+This year we will continue our reading of

 The Book of the Prophet Isaiah

 The class is led by Father Jay Smith and is open to all

 while listening respectfully to all the members of the class.